How To Burn Candles

-Candle Kiosk pillar candles are made of fully refined wax and finished with high quality lead-free natural wicks to ensure a beautiful, clean burn.
-Our candles are designed to burn evenly all the way down without dripping, smoking or tunnelling.
+Candle Kiosk candles are made of fully refined wax and finished with high quality lead-free natural wicks to ensure a beautiful, clean burn.
+Our candles are designed to burn evenly all the way down without dripping1, smoking or tunnelling.

 To get the most out of your candles, read through the tips below on the common issues, and learn how to prevent and fix them.